2025 Free Flight Scale Fly-in

 The flying conditions were often quite tricky as the morning warmed up with some quite bumpy air to contend with.
 Finding a calm patch definitely made all the difference , not so easy to do those with IC engines as once you have started your diesel you generally just go with it.

 Both Mike Smith and Chris Brainwood fielded DH biplanes with very similar results .
 Both were IC powered and both had flights where they turned quite tightly and both found out how hard the meadow is after 3 heat waves.
-Mike’s Tiger Moth unfortunately had a hard arrival under power and breaking the rear fuselage off at the tail leaving him with a model I would have put straight back in the car.
+Mike’s Tiger Moth unfortunately had a hard arrival under power and broke the rear fuselage off at the tail leaving him with a model I would have put straight back in the car.
 Undeterred Mike got out the Cyano and set about sticking it all back together.
-Much to his credit and skill it flew again several times flying well enough for a reasonable score in the conditions.
+Much to his credit and skill it flew again several times, flying well enough for a reasonable score in the conditions.
 Fairing only slightly better and just 25 points ahead was Chris Brainwood’s DH 60 Moth.
 Chris’s first flight the fuel level was miss judged and it ran out just after launch, the resultant stall and dive broke off the fin and despite also hitting the cyano bottle it never really got its usual trim back after that with a nice climb but a bit of a spiral dive on the glide.

 Both models with superglue repairs

 Mike did much better with his rubber powered Aeronca Defender to gain 9th place.
-Charlie Jeffreys had his Rumpler flying nicely looking very much the part as it flew in lovely large circuits over the meadow.
-Charlie has clearly finessed the trimmimg from last year and was rewarded with 8 th place just behind the equal 7th of Pete Fardell’s Stinson Sentinel and David King’s BAT Monoplane.
+Charlie Jeffreys had his Rumpler flying nicely and looking very much the part as it flew in lovely large circuits over the meadow.
+Charlie has clearly finessed the trimming from last year and was rewarded with 8 th place just behind the equal 7th of Pete Fardell’s Stinson Sentinel and David King’s BAT Monoplane.
 David’s Bat Monoplane looked very impressive in the air, very slow flying with its broad chord wings.

 Mike Stuart’s Bristol Superfreighter looked and sounded superb but the early flights the model was down on power no doubt due it having been last flown at the Indoor Nationals.
 With the power increased it was climbing much better but the more turbulent air meant it bounced about a bit more than was scale and it was unable to repeat it’s winning success of last year.

-One model that always seems to confound the conditions and produce a high scoring flight is Pete Fardell’s Bleriot XI.
+One model that always seems to confound the conditions and produce a high scoring flight is Pete Fardell’s 1909 Bleriot XI.
 This rubber powered model oozes the character and charm of an Edwardian aircraft and even has a model of Louis Bleriot himself flying it.
-The Bleriot also fly indoors as well even using the same rubber motor, which is extraordinary as often indoor models need more power to fly in the less than perfect conditions we have outside, as Mike’s Bristol proved.
+The Bleriot also flies indoors as well , even using the same rubber motor, which is extraordinary as often indoor models need more power to fly in the less than perfect conditions we have outside, as Mike’s Bristol proved.
 Pete’s Bleriot managed 5th place just five points behind Andy Blackburn’s 4th place Miles Magister.

 The Miles is built from the Aerographics design and was looking very smooth in the air, it was also entered in the Rubber Duration Class proving you need a car full of models to enter the Scale comps.
 2nd and 3rd were also separated by just 5 points.
 Mike Stuart’s Consolidated Fleetster looked very convincing as it circled above our heads but lost out to the now well sorted Cessna 170 of Chris Brainwood.